dotnet/machinelearning/docs/code/GraphRunner.md

 ## Input and output types
 The following types are supported in JSON graphs:

-- _string_.
+- `string`.
 Represented as a JSON string, maps to a C# string.
-- _float_.
+- `float`.
 Represented as a JSON float, maps to a C# float or double.
-- _bool_.
+- `bool`.
 Represented as a JSON bool, maps to a C# bool.
-- _enum_.
+- `enum`.
 Represented as a JSON string, maps to a C# enum.
 The allowed values are those of the C# enum (they are also listed in the manifest).
-- _int_.
-Currently not implemented.
+- `int`.
 Represented as a JSON integer, maps to a C# int or long.
-- _array_ of the above.
+- `array` of the above.
 Represented as a JSON array, maps to a C# array.
-- _dictionary_.
+- `dictionary`.
 Currently not implemented.
 Represented as a JSON object, maps to a C# `Dictionary<string,T>`.
-- _component_.
-Currently not implemented.
+- `component`.
 Represented as a JSON object with 2 fields: _name_:string and _settings_:object.

 ## Variables
 The following input/output types can not be represented as a JSON value:
-- _DataView_
+- `IDataView`
-- _FileHandle_
+- `IFileHandle`
-- _TransformModel_
+- `ITransformModel`
-- _PredictorModel_
+- `IPredictorModel`

 These must be passed as _variables_.
-The variable is represented as a JSON string that begins with "$".
+The variable is represented as a JSON string that begins with `$`.
 Note the following rules:

 - A variable can appear in the _outputs_ only once per graph.
 That is, the variable can be 'assigned' only once.
-- If the variable is present in _inputs_ of one node and in the _outputs_ of another node, this signifies the graph 'edge'.
+- If the variable is present in _inputs_ of one node and in the _outputs_ of another node, this signifies a graph 'edge'.
 The same variable can participate in many edges.
 - If the variable is present only in _inputs_, but never in _outputs_, it is a _graph input_.
 All graph inputs must be provided before a graph can be run.